ArduPilot/ardupilot_wiki/dev/source/docs/how-the-team-works-voting.rst

 - Finally to send out the voting form:

   - push the Send button
-  - set the Email To" field to "ardupilot-dev-team@googlegroups.com"
+  - set the "Email To" field to "ardupilot-dev-team@googlegroups.com"
   - fill in the Subject and Message fields
   - to allow others to see the responses (including ardupilot.devel@gmail.com), click the "Collaborators" link and add their email in the "Invite people" field.
 If you are submitting the vote as yourself, include
   - check "Include form in email" and press "Send"